Kaveh Akbar: Fiction

 Akbar's debut novel, Martyr!, was published in 2024 by Alfred A. Knopf.
-It received critical acclaim, became a New York Times bestseller, was named one of the paper's Best Books of the Year So Far, won the Brooklyn Public Library Book Award, and has been shortlisted for the 2024 National Book Award, Waterstones Debut Fiction Prize, and the Barnes and Noble Discovery Prize.
+It received critical acclaim, became a New York Times bestseller, was named one of the paper's Ten Best Books of the Year, won the Brooklyn Public Library Book Award, The Dayton Literary Peace Prize, an American Book Award, and has been shortlisted for the 2024 National Book Award, Waterstones Debut Fiction Prize, and the Barnes and Noble Discovery Prize.

-The New Yorker applauded Martyr!: "Akbar's writing has the musculature of poetry that can't rely on narrative propulsion and so propels itself."
+The New Yorker applauded Martyr! : "Akbar's writing has the musculature of poetry that can't rely on narrative propulsion and so propels itself."
 The Boston Globe wrote that it is "Stuffed with ideas, gorgeous images, and a surprising amount of humor."
 Writing in The New York Times Book Review, Junot Diaz called it "incandescent" and its main character Cyrus Shams "an indelible protagonist, haunted, searching, utterly magnetic."

 For The New York Review of Books, Francine Prose wrote:

 There's something immensely appealing about a meticulously written novel whose characters (Cyrus isn't the only one) are busily searching for meaning.
 It's a pleasure to read a book in which an obsession with the metaphysical, the spiritual, and the ethical is neither a joke nor an occasion for a sermon.
 And it's cheering to see a first-time (or anytime) novelist go for the heavy stuff—family, death, love, addiction, art, history, poetry, redemption, sex, friendship, US-Iranian relations, God—and manage to make it engrossing, imaginative, and funny.

 In September 2024, Martyr! was shortlisted for the National Book Award for Fiction.
 In 2025 it was awarded the Dayton Literary Peace Prize and the American Book Award.
 The New York Times named it one of their Ten Best Books of 2024.